Is Water Making You Breakout? If So, These 5 Helpful Tips Could Solve Your H20-Related Woes

 5. Check Your Water Temperature

 Here's the hard water truth: Hot water isn't bad for acne.
-In fact, steam is a great way to kill bacteria and open clogged pores.
+In fact, steam is a great way to get rid of bacteria and open clogged pores.
 A hot compress on a pimple is a great way to bring down inflammation and redness.
 That being said, while I've had success treating blemishes with both hot water AND ice, I have noticed that washing my face with hot water strips my skin of natural oil, making dryness a very real thing.
 Since warm water opens pores, a colder water temperature will help your pores remain closed.
 Why is this good?
 You end up not absorbing any of the toxins that are naturally present in your tap water.
 According to Better Body Guide, washing your face with cold water can reduce dark circles under your eyes and reduce swelling.
 Here's what I think: Cold showers rule, even in the winter.
 I shower with hot water and then give myself a good cold rinse before stepping out.
 Believe it or not, I've actually gotten used to it and rarely have body acne since I've started.
 Just sayin...

 As research on the correlation between water and acne continues to develop, often contradicting itself, I've found making mild changes and being aware of the water and environment around me helpful in maintaining clear skin.
 Chances are, not everyone is affected negatively by changes in water, but if you have sensitive skin that is often plagued with blemishes making safe changes with your water intake can only benefit your beauty routine.